exp date isn't null, but text field is

 * note that sleepiness, minor vomiting and early reluctance to feed are common symptoms in the normal neonate in the first day of life.
 Clinical judgement must be used to determine whether these are more pronounced than usual for a baby of that gestation and age.

-For babies with ' red flags' OR a strong clinical suspicion of sepsis.
+For babies with a strong clinical suspicion of sepsis, or proven sepsis.

 NB – If there is strong evidence, or proof, of Early Onset Sepsis (EOS) the paediatric team should inform their Obstetric colleagues.
 This may help guide maternal therapy if the mother is also unwell.

-For babies with two or more risk factors or clinical indicators but without a strong clinical suspicion of sepsis
+For babies with a ‘red flag’ OR two or more risk factors or clinical indicators BUT without a strong clinical suspicion of sepsis

 NB – follow this guidance whether or not Intrapartum Prophylaxis has been given